AakashSasikumar/StockMate/README.md

 #### 1. Forecasters

 Forecasters are a regression models for predicting stock prices.
 Forecasters can be trained for individual stocks or for entire indices.
 Basic models have been implemented already and can be used out of the box.
-There are 3 main parameters for forecasters ie,

-1. `Stock Data` - Some of the models support multivariate data, to make sure, check the documentation for each model
-2. `forecast` - The number of days in the future for which prices are to be predicted
-3. `lookBack` - The number of days to be used to make `forecast` predictions.

-Using this forecast information, we can make decisions on whether to buy to sell stocks.

 #### 2. Agents

 Agents are used to automate trading.
 Agents decide when to buy, sell or hold stock.
 Currently there are no free trading apis, so the next best solution for automated trading is to make a chatbot that tells you when to buy and sell.

+#### 3. Other Things to Know

+1. `forecast` - The number of days in the future for which prices are to be predicted
+2. `lookBack` - The number of days to be used to make `forecast` predictions.
+3. `interval` - To specify what kind of data the model is going to train on.
+1 day interval data or 5 minute intervals, 1 minute intervals ...

 #### 3. Data Processing Framework (DPF)